SpoddyCoder/SpoddyCoiner/README.md

         * CoinMarketCap API rate limits are relatively low on their free-tier accounts
         * You can purchase a higher tier to increase rate-limits
         * Rate-limits are reset every minute
-        * See the Addon -> SpoddyCoiner -> Tools menu for a handy way to refresh the `SPODDYCOINER` functions
+        * See the Extensions -> SpoddyCoiner -> Tools menu for a handy way to refresh the `SPODDYCOINER` functions
     * `Invalid value for symbol` or `symbol is not allowed to be empty`
         * The coin ticker/symbol you've entered is not correct
         * If you're using a cell reference, check it's accurate.